rogersovich/fintopio-bot/README.md

 3. **Set up your accounts**

-   Edit`data.txt`.
+   Edit`accounts.json`.
 Add your Fintopio account data, one per line, in the following format:

    ```
-   user=
-   query_id=
+   {
+      "Your name": "query_id"
+   }
    ```

    Make sure to replace the values with your actual Fintopio account data.